NingAnMe/DeepPrep-docs/docs/source/usage_cluster.rst

 Install Nextflow >= 23
 ======================

-Please install `Nexflow`_ if you don't have one, or the version < 23.
+Please install `Nexflow`_ if you don't have one or the version < 23.

 .. _Nexflow: https://www.nextflow.io/docs/latest/getstarted.html